marques-j-robinson/artwebsite/README.md

 - Pillow (Image Processing)

 Python is required for this codebase.
-We discovered that on Python v3.8.9 is the current [stable version](https://stackoverflow.com/questions/71712258/error-could-not-build-wheels-for-backports-zoneinfo-which-is-required-to-insta)
+We discovered that Python v3.8.9 is the current [stable version](https://stackoverflow.com/questions/71712258/error-could-not-build-wheels-for-backports-zoneinfo-which-is-required-to-insta)

 ### Create a virtual environment
 `python -m venv venv`